-- You have chequing privileges at any bank, trust company, treasury branch, or credit union; and
+- You must have chequing privileges at a bank, trust company, treasury branch, or credit union; and

-- Your application is received before the start of the next calendar year.
+- Your application must be received before the start of the next calendar year.

 Payments may only be made by automatic withdrawal from your chequing account.
 The City of St. Albert requires your written permission before the withdrawals begin.
 There is no charge for this service; however, your normal bank service charges may apply.